Methodology

 Factors we model · the Medicare Advantage release

-Each release reproduces more of the messy truth.
+Each release captures more of the real-world detail.

-The core of every version bump is factor coverage — the number of real-world phenomena the engine actually reproduces.
-Below is what v2 “Meridian” models for Medicare Advantage and how far it moved from v1.
-Each new factor is validated against clinical guidance or a published rate wherever one exists.
+The core of every version bump is factor coverage: the number of real-world phenomena the engine actually reproduces.
+Below is what the current v3 “Asclepius” release models for Medicare Advantage.
+Each factor is validated against clinical guidance or a published rate wherever one exists.

 Acute episode library